mfonville/pa_gapps/README.md

 # make_package.sh
 If you have extracted the sources and have ran all the other make-scripts, you can create a signed package using this script.

+# Changes in 'options' compared to original package
+Sunbeam has been completely removed from the package